Aimed at MTBers and commuters

 The Tannus Armour is the first insert on the market that is aimed at using an inner tube setup as opposed to tubeless.

 Tannus is a big name in ‘airless tyres’ (AKA solid tyres).
-It has been co-developing this product with Vittoria sing Tannus’ Aither tech.
+It has been developing this product using Tannus’ Aither tech.

 The general idea is to give the rider better flat protection and the ability to ride at lower pressures without getting pinch flats.